-The Danish pig industry has prepared a series of guidelines to limit the development of Salmonella in pig herds.
+The Danish pig meat industry has prepared a series of guidelines to limit the development of Salmonella in pig herds.

-The Ministry of Food, Agriculture and Fisheries states that feed manufacturers must have measures in place to eliminate Salmonella from feed (Regulation No.1177/2007).
-Most feedstuff companies heattreat feed to at least 81 °C in order to meet this and other requirements laid down in the regulations.
+The Ministry of Food, Agriculture and Fisheries states that feed manufacturers must have measures in place to eliminate Salmonella from feed (Regulation No.775/2011).
+Most feedstuff companies heat-treat feed to at least 81 °C in order to meet this and other requirements laid down in the regulations.
 Salmonella-contaminated raw materials must also be heat-treated to at least 81 °C. Therefore, all feed purchased by Danish pig producers is covered by a control system for the content of Salmonella.

 Guidelines are also followed with regard to increased hygiene in silo and feeding systems so as to safeguard against Salmonella contamination.
 Home produced grains and peas do not constitute a high risk from Salmonella contamination, providing proper steps are taken to avoid infestation by rodents, birds and pests.
-Raw materials such as fats, food industry co-products, whey, fish pulp, molasses and fishmeal are considered and treated as ingredients which potentially present high Salmonella risk, and must be stored correctly.